tonym128/storytime/_posts/2023-08-12-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-12 02:57:29 +0200
+date: 2023-08-12 14:59:00 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-One day, Lily went outside to play in the snow.
-She put on her warm coat and boots, and went outside to build a snowman.
-As she was building her snowman, she saw a rope lying on the ground.
-She picked it up and started to swing it around.
-Suddenly, she heard a voice behind her.
-It was her friend, Jack.
-"Hi Lily, what are you doing?"
-Jack asked.
-"I'm swinging this rope," Lily replied.
-Jack looked at the cold snowman and said, "It's very icy today.
-I hope your snowman doesn't freeze."
-Lily smiled and said, "Don't worry, Jack.
-I'll make sure my snowman doesn't freeze.
-And I wonder if I can rope the rope to make a swing for us to play on."
-Jack was excited and they spent the rest of the day playing with the rope and swinging on the snowy hill.
+She loved to play outside in her backyard.
+One day, she saw a big, tall tree.
+It was leaning to one side and looked like it might fall down.
+Lily was curious about the tree, so she went closer to take a look.
+Suddenly, she heard a noise coming from the tree.
+It sounded like a little bird chirping!
+Lily was so excited to see the bird, but she didn't know that it was sick.
+She was ignorant of how the bird was feeling.
+She wanted to help the bird, so she called her mommy and they took the bird to the vet.
+The vet made the bird feel better and Lily learned that sometimes we need to ask questions and not just do whatever we want.
+She also learned that trees need to be careful and lean to one side, like the tree did.
+From that day on, Lily made sure to always take care of the trees and animals in her backyard.